-The Capital Pathway is a network of over 200 kilometres of off-road, multi-use pathways in Canada's Capital Region.
-It forms a series of popular discovery routes that provide a means of accessing arange of destinations, passing through diverse settings that include dense urban landscapes, suburbs, pastoral rural surroundings and wooded areas.
+The Capital Pathway is a network of over 220 kilometres of off-road, multi-use pathways in Canada's Capital Region.
+It is a popular discovery route and a means of accessing a range of destinations, passing through diverse settings that include dense urban landscapes, suburbs, pastoral rural surroundings and wooded areas.
 Because of its extensive scale and varied setting, it offers residents and visitors a range of experiences that reflect the immense diversity and symbolic importance of Canada's Capital Region and cultural heritage.

-This plan represents an opportunity to create a bold vision for the future and to think strategically about the actions needed to offer the best possible multi-use pathway network for Canada's Capital Region.
+This plan represents an opportunity to create a bold vision for the future and to think strategically about the actions needed to offer the best possible multi-use pathway for Canada's Capital Region.
 This work presents an opportunity to build on and improve the connectivity of active mobility across the region in collaboration with municipal partners.

-1.1 Terminology
+1.1 PURPOSE